 To bring out the deliciousness by searing the skin and melting the fat.
 Used on a type of fish with fat between its skin and meat.
+This technique involves exposing ingredients to direct heat to cook or dry them.
+Traditionally this was done over an open charcoal flame, but nowadays it’s quite common to use a gas flame.

 A Japanese sushibar term for green tea.
 A term for green tea at a Japanese sushi bar, which helps freshen the mouth by washing away any fatty taste.